JFLXCLOUD/NeXroll/README.md

 - “Service did not respond in time”
   - Ensure no other process is using port 9393; stop any `NeXroll.exe` that’s running, then start the service again.
+- UI not reachable at http://localhost:9393
+  - If you selected the firewall component, verify the inbound rule “NeXroll (TCP 9393)” exists.
+Otherwise, allow inbound TCP 9393 or re-run the installer and select the firewall option.
+- Service logs location
+  - Check `%ProgramData%\NeXroll\logs\service.log` for service-mode startup and health probe messages.
 - Thumbnails not created
   - Install FFmpeg (choose the installer component, or install manually); re‑upload a preroll.
 - Tray icon not shown